-XRD analyses of the skeletons documented 100% aragonite with no measurable amount of secondary calcite (detection limit of the method ~ 1%).
-Also, in stereomicroscope and SEM view, skeletal surfaces are smooth and devoid of syntaxial overgrowths or continuous crusts of secondary incrustations of cement (Fig. 2a, d, and f), except for rare patches of isopachous or radial aragonite occurring at random within a few specimens and rare biogenic incrustations (Böcker, 2014).
-Near-surface, open, straight tubular cavity systems, commonly Y-branched, with diameters < 5 μm and parallel to skeletal surfaces (Fig. 2d) are less than 1 % by volume and probably caused by endolithic fungi (Nothdurft and Webb, 2007).
+XRD analyses of the skeletons documented 100 % aragonite with no measurable amount of secondary calcite.
+Also, in stereo-microscope and SEM view, skeletal surfaces are smooth and devoid of syntaxial overgrowths or continuous crusts of secondary incrustations of cement (Fig. 2a, d, f), except for rare patches of isopachous or radial aragonite cement occurring at random within a few specimens and rare biogenic incrustations (Böcker, 2014).
+Near-surface, open, straight tubular cavity systems, commonly Y-branched, with diameters <5 μ m and parallel to skeletal surfaces (Fig. 2d) are less than 1 % by volume and probably caused by endolithic fungi (Nothdurft and Webb, 2007).

 Interpretation: XRD analyses did not reveal any measurable amount of calcite which agrees with the results of microscopic and radiographic visual inspections documenting no significant amounts of secondary calcite cements.
-Early marine aragonite cements representing common modifiers of skeletal porosity in recent z-corals (Nothdurft and Webb, 2009) have not been recorded on a regular basis in our material and represent rare occurrences of patches of small spherulites rather than isopachous rims of acicular cement (Böcker, 2014).
-Thus, precipitation of secondary cement was volumetrically not important, neither at sea floor as aragonite, nor as calcite formed during late stages of diagenesis.
+Early marine aragonite cements representing common modifiers of skeletal porosity in recent z corals (Nothdurft and Webb, 2009) have not been recorded on a regular basis in our material and represent rare occurrences of patches of small spherulites rather than isopachous rims of acicular cement (Böcker, 2014).
+Thus, precipitation of secondary cement was volumetrically not important, neither at sea floor as aragonite or magnesium calcite, nor as calcite formed during late stages of diagenesis.

-Enhanced porosity at the centers of calcification (Fig. 2b) and channels along crystal boundaries, rounded crystal rims, and tiny beaded crystals within the centers of calcification are all potential effects of post-mortem dissolution (Fig. 2c and g).
-Evidence for secondary aragonite - aragonite transformations (Perrin, 2004) has not been observed in SEM.
+Enhanced porosity at the centres of calcification (Fig. 2b) and channels along crystal boundaries, rounded crystal rims, and tiny beaded crystals within the centres of calcification are all potential effects of post-mortem dissolution (Fig. 2c, g).
+Evidence for secondary aragonite-aragonite transformations (Perrin, 2004) has not been observed in SEM.
 Taken together, all cements and possible dissolution features are never volumetrically important as to visibly blur the density bands documented in x-radiographs (see below).
-For this reason, we consider the skeletons to be in a mode of preservation suitable for measurements of stable isotope proxies and calcification parameters.
+For this reason,